traderjoe-xyz/joe-docs/docs/guides/implement-a-swap.md

 When the input amount is specified:

 - `swapExactTokensForTokens`
-- `swapExactTokensForAVAX`
+- `swapExactTokensForNATIVE`
-- `swapExactAVAXForTokens`
+- `swapExactNATIVEForTokens`

 When the desired output amount is specified:

 - `swapTokensForExactTokens`
-- `swapTokensForExactAVAX`
+- `swapTokensForExactNATIVE`
-- `swapAVAXForExactTokens`
+- `swapNATIVEForExactTokens`

 ### When Input Amount Is Specified

 - `swapExactTokensForTokens` - When you specify an exact amount of ERC-20 to swap for another ERC-20.
 E.g. USDC/USDT and you input USDC; router will then fetch how much USDT to expect as output and perform swap.
-- `swapExactTokensForAVAX` - When you specify an exact amount of ERC-20 to swap for AVAX.
+- `swapExactTokensForNATIVE` - When you specify an exact amount of ERC-20 to swap for NATIVE tokens.
 E.g AVAX/USDC and you input USDC; router will then fetch how much AVAX to expect as output and perform swap.
-- `swapExactAVAXForTokens` - When you specify an exact amount of AVAX to swap for an ERC-20.
+- `swapExactNATIVEForTokens` - When you specify an exact amount of NATIVE tokens to swap for an ERC-20.
 E.g AVAX/USDC and you input AVAX; router will then fetch how much USDC to expect as output and perform swap.

 ### When Output Amount Is Specified

 - `swapTokensForExactTokens` - When you specify exact amount of ERC-20 that you want to receive.
 E.g. USDC/USDT and you input USDC; router will then fetch how much USDT to transfer from your wallet and perform swap.
-- `swapTokensForExactAVAX` - When you specify exact amount of AVAX that you want to receive.
+- `swapTokensForExactNATIVE` - When you specify exact amount of NATIVE tokens that you want to receive.
 E.g. AVAX/USDT and you input AVAX; router will then fetch how much USDT to transfer from your wallet and perform swap.
-- `swapAVAXForExactTokens` - When you specify exact amount of ERC-20 that you want to receive.
+- `swapNATIVEForExactTokens` - When you specify exact amount of ERC-20 that you want to receive.
 E.g. AVAX/USDT and you input USDT; router will then fetch how much AVAX to transfer from your wallet and perform swap.

 ## Code Examples